Lat pulldowns are a killer exercise for a stronger and muscular back. Read on for a breakdown of the best lat pulldown bars for home and garage gyms.

 Things to look for when picking out the right lat bar for your home or garage gym:

 ⭐ Bar shape.
 Lat bars come in a variety of shapes.
-You’ve got your standard straight bar with two angled ends.
+Most lat pulldown bars have angled ends while others are fully straight.

 ⭐ Knurling.
 The kinds of grip are generally split in two groups.
 Rubber-coated grips make the bar thicker, ideal for lifters with longer fingers.
 Knurled steel or chrome are most common.